Tuesday, July 31, 2018

 The Most Remote Musical Festival on the Planet

-The Big Red Bash is held 39 km west of Birdsville on private property and the stage for the artists who perform over the three days and nights has a 40-metre high sand dune as its backdrop.
-Big Red is the largest and first major dune to cross if you are heading west across the Simpson Desert.
+The Big Red Bash is held 39 km west of Birdsville on private property, with a stage for the artists performing over three days and nights against a 40-metre-high sand dune backdrop.
+Big Red is the largest and first major dune to cross if you're heading west across the Simpson Desert.

-Adria Downs is an organic cattle property, and one of the prerequisites for camping there is that no greywater is allowed to be dropped on the ground.
-There is a facility to siphon your greywater into but there is no facility for emptying your toilet cassette.
+Adria Downs is an organic cattle property, and one of the conditions for camping there is that no greywater is allowed to be poured on the ground.
+There is a facility to siphon your greywater into, but no provision for emptying your toilet cassette.

-Even though the event organisers supply toilets, we still prefer to use our own.
-With that in mind and considering we are staying for five days, we purchased an extra toilet cassette just in case it was needed.
+Although the event organisers supply toilets, we prefer to use our own.
+Considering we are staying for five days, we purchased an extra toilet cassette just in case.

-Our vans grey water tank holds 90 litres so showers will certainly be rationed during our stay.
-The purchase of several packs of extra-large wet wipes as back up was also a wise decision.
+Our van's grey water tank holds 90 litres, so showers will be limited during our stay.
+Buying several packs of extra-large wet wipes as backup was also a smart move.

-Our early entry pass had us arriving at the "Bash" site two days before the music began.
-Mal Leyland gave a talk on one of these days along with one of their films displayed on the large screen.
-After the movie, the crowd were given the chance to ask Mal questions about his life which we all found very interesting.
+Our early entry pass allowed us to arrive at the "Bash" site two days before the music officially started.
+Mal Leyland gave a talk on one of these days, along with a screening of one of their films on the large screen.
+After the movie, the crowd was given the chance to ask Mal questions about his life, which we all found very interesting.

 His fondest memory of the 1966 crossing of Australia was seeing rain cascading down Ayers Rock/Uluru.

-This is our first "Bash" attendance so we are not really sure whether we will enjoy the experience or not.
+This was our first "Bash" attendance, so we're not entirely sure whether we will enjoy the experience or not.
 No doubt time will tell.

-Our decision to take out insurance in case of breakdown or illness, was also a wise move considering we were handing over $1200 for the experience.
+Our decision to take out insurance in case of breakdown or illness was also a good move, especially considering we paid $1200 for the experience.

-When away camping our preference is to avoid crowds whenever possible, but we thought we would give the "Bash" the benefit of the doubt, and see just what it's like to be surrounded by thousands of people.
-In this case, there were 10,000 who attended.
+When camping, our preference is to avoid crowds whenever possible, but we thought we would give the "Bash" the benefit of the doubt and see what it's like to be surrounded by thousands of people.
+In this case, 10,000 attended.

-Saturday morning the 7th of July the "Bash" office opened so the mandatory car stickers and wrist bands could be organised before heading out to Big Red.
+On Saturday morning, July 7th, the "Bash" office opened, allowing for the mandatory car stickers and wristbands to be organised before heading out to Big Red.
 We also purchased some of the merchandise on offer at the same time.

-First thing on Sunday morning we were hooked up and ready to rock n roll just before 7:30 am.
-We joined the queue of 4WD's, caravans and camper trailers on the slow dusty trip out to Big Red.
-At times speeds were down below 40 km/h, at that time of the morning, there was very little wind.
+First thing on Sunday morning, we were hooked up and ready to rock' n' roll just before 7:30 am.
+We joined the queue of 4WDs, caravans, and camper trailers on the slow, dusty trip out to Big Red.
+At times, speeds dropped below 40 km/h; at that time of the morning, there was very little wind.

-Amazing organisation has gone into moving this many people in such an orderly fashion, but I think this is the 5th year so they have had time to perfect it.
+Impressive organisation has gone into moving so many people in such an orderly manner, but this is the fifth year, so they have had time to perfect it.

-The headline act at this years "Bash" is John Farnham who will be supported by the likes of the Hoodoo Gurus, The Angels, Daryl Braithwaite, John Stevens, Kate Ceberano, Adam Brand, Russell Morris, The Black Sorrows, The Wolfe Brothers and Amber Lawrence.
+The headline act at this year's "Bash" is John Farnham, supported by acts such as the Hoodoo Gurus, The Angels, Daryl Braithwaite, John Stevens, Kate Ceberano, Adam Brand, Russell Morris, The Black Sorrows, The Wolfe Brothers, and Amber Lawrence.

 It was wonderful to meet Mal Leyland.
-Later during the day we wandered up and purchased a signed copy of his 2015 book "Still Travelling"
+Later in the day, we wandered up and purchased a signed copy of his 2015 book, "Still Travelling."

-Each day we enjoyed wandering around the camping area checking out others setups.
-There were road vans, so-called off-road vans, real off-road vans and god knows how many different makes of camper-trailers.
-There were also many intents and swags as we used to camp in when we were younger.
-Thank god that's over with!!
+Each day, we enjoyed wandering around the camping area, checking out others' setups.
+There were road vans, so-called off-road vans, and real off-road vans, as well as numerous different makes of camper trailers.
+There were also many tents and swags, just like we used to camp in when we were younger.
+Thank God that's over with!

 Our early daily ritual was to climb Big Red to take photos and marvel at the number of campsites spread out below.

-The "drag" race is surely a sight to behold.
-Apart from being entertaining, more importantly, it raises money for the Royal Flying Doctor Service (RFDS).
+The "drag" race is undoubtedly a spectacle to see.
+Besides being entertaining, it significantly raises funds for the Royal Flying Doctor Service (RFDS).

-This year there were hundreds of men dressed in drag and running across and down Big Red.
+This year, hundreds of men dressed in drag ran across and down Big Red.

-A representative from the Guinness world record people was also on hand to adjudicate the world record attempt of the Tina Turner song "nut bush city limit" dance.
-The previous record was 522 people who must dance continually for five minutes.
-This attempt was smashed at the "Bash" with just over 1700 participants.
+A representative from the Guinness World Records was also present to oversee the world record attempt for the Tina Turner song "Nut Bush City Limit" dance.
+The previous record was 522 people who had to dance continuously for five minutes.
+This attempt was broken at the "Bash" with just over 1700 participants.

 Cate Ceberano: